sazope/NewsVerify/README.md

 - Top 50 adjective words in real and fake news articles.
 - Additional statistics for each article, such as total words, content words, capitalized words, exclamation marks, and punctuation marks, are saved in CSV files.

-## Interpretation of Results
+## Interpretation of Analysis Results

-The analysis results are compared between real and fake news articles.
-Key findings and insights are provided, such as the similarity in the ratio of capitalized words.
-Additional analyses are encouraged to better understand the data.
+- **Word Count:** Both real and fake news articles have similar word counts, indicating comparable article lengths.

+- **Content Word Count:** The average content word counts are similar, suggesting similar meaningful content in both types.

+- **Capitalized Word Count:** Capitalized words are rarely used in both real and fake news articles.

+- **Exclamation Mark Count:** Fake news articles use more exclamation marks, indicating a more sensational writing style.

+- **Punctuation Count:** Fake news articles use more punctuation marks, suggesting potentially more complex sentences or a sensational writing style.

+These findings highlight the linguistic differences between real and fake news articles, offering insights into their writing style and content structure.